Cracked Pot Meditations – Waves

 Goal

 Don’t trust the sea.
 It is only there to kill you.
 Even the cutest of animals, the sea otter, will tear your face off if you swim out to them and make kissing noises.
-The very currents in the sea are only there to take you away from land so you will drown.
+The very currents in the sea are only there to take you away from land so that you will drown.
 The sea is always looking for ways to take more land away.
-Here in the Pacific Northwest, we are waiting for a 9.0 on the Richter scale that will alter the coastline in Her favor.
+In the Pacific Northwest, they are waiting for a 9.0 on the Richter scale that will alter the coastline in her favor.

 Move inland.
 The mountains are more spiritual.